 Gain knowledge and understanding of human physiology and toxicology of raw and active materials used in cosmetic products.

 Covers the regulatory framework, including the chemical safety assessment of cosmetic ingredients in the UK, EU and worldwide.

 This module covers the scale-up for manufacturing and packaging attributes of relevance to cosmetic formulations.
 In addition, students will acquire the knowledge, understanding and application of microbiological testing.

 Business Planning for Cosmetic Products

-Enables students to analyse and identify a commercially viable cosmetic product and produce a business plan to enable to the product to be launched.
+Enables students to analyse and identify a commercially viable cosmetic product and produce a business plan to enable the product to be launched.

 An independent, in-depth study of an agreed aspect of cosmetic science researched in an appropriate manner.

 Assessment is via a combination of exams and coursework including: laboratory reports, essays, oral and poster presentations, research project reports, problem solving exercises and case studies.